ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 Before routing your domain to your web application, we have one final step to complete.

-## Setting up HTTPS for your domain.
+## Setting up HTTPS for your domain

 HTTP stands for Hypertext Transfer Protocol.
 When you see HTTP before a web address such as http://www.google.com, you know that the information retrieved from entering this address is returned in [clear text](https://www.pcmag.com/encyclopedia/term/cleartext).
 This means your data is vulnerable when interacting with this website.